EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 Tomcat needs the Java Runtime environment (JRE).
 Often, this is already preinstalled on ubuntu by an apt-get update.

-You can check the installation (path) by/:
+You can check the installation (path) by:
 ```sh
 readlink -f $(which java)
 ```
-If java is not installed, at least install JRE :
+If java is not installed, at least install JRE:
 ```sh
 sudo apt-get install default-jdk,
 ```